oracle/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 Changing Fetched Data Types with Output Type Handlers
 -----------------------------------------------------

-Sometimes the default conversion from Oracle Database type to Python type must be changed in order to prevent data loss or to fit the purposes of the Python application.
-In such cases, an output type handler can be specified.
+Sometimes the default conversion from an Oracle Database type to a Python type must be changed in order to prevent data loss or to fit the purposes of the Python application.
+In such cases, an output type handler can be specified for queries.
+Output type handlers do not affect values returned from :meth:`Cursor.callfunc()` or :meth:`Cursor.callproc()`.

 Output type handlers can be specified on the :attr:`connection
 <Connection.outputtypehandler>` or on the :attr:`cursor